Paul PogbaFrench Footballer

 Pogba scored in both of Manchester United’s 4-0 victories over West Ham United and Swansea City.

-The Frenchman created two goals for his team-mates to exert his influence on Mourinho’s team.
+The Frenchman created two goals for his team-mates as his influence on Mourinho’s team increased.

 However, Pogba suffered a hamstring problem in a 3-0 win against Basel in September 2017.
-He captained the Red Devils for the first time before his Champions League night was cut short.
+That night, he captained the Red Devils for the first time before his Champions League night was cut short.

-He produced his best performance of the season in Manchester United’s 3-2 win at Manchester City with two second-half goals.
+He produced his best performance of the season in Manchester United’s 3-2 win at Manchester City, as he scored two second-half goals.

 Pogba finished the season with six goals and 12 assists but couldn’t help Manchester United to win the FA Cup after a 1-0 loss to Chelsea FC.

-Pogba marked his potential in 2013 when he captained France to the Under-20 World Cup.
+Pogba marked his potential on the international stage in 2013 when he captained France to the Under-20 World Cup.
 The versatile midfielder scored his spot-kick in the shootout as France beat Uruguay on penalties.

 He had already made his senior debut in March 2013 and his performances for Juventus helped to secure a place in les Bleus’ World Cup squad in 2014.